 What is Piping Strainer?

-The following figure shows various types of strainers normally used in Pump or Compressor Suction lines in the process piping industry.
+The following figure shows various types of pipe strainers normally used in Pump or Compressor Suction lines in the process piping industry.

 Application of Piping Strainers